 7.2 Travel Expenses

-Airline tickets should be charged to the university approved travel card.
-All reimbursement requests should be submitted electronically via a properly approved Travel Expense Report.
+Travelers are encouraged to use TravelWayne when booking airline tickets.
+Airline tickets should be charged to the University approved travel card.
+All reimbursement requests should be submitted electronically via a properly approved Expense Report.
 All airline receipts must be submitted in order to receive reimbursement.

 WSU will not reimburse travelers for tickets purchased with frequent flyer miles.
 Accumulated awards remain the property of the traveler; however, if a traveler arranges a more expensive flight solely based on an airline award program, the traveler is responsible for the difference in cost.